SÍM / THE ASSOCIATION OF ICELANDIC ARTISTS

 Fees and Support

-Artists pay all expenses including travel, stay and living.
+Artists pay their own expenses including travel, insurance, and living costs.

-SIM Residency does not have a funding body attached to it.
-We do not offer scholarships or stipends.
-It is advised that you seek funding in your own country since most Icelandic funding is especially for Icelandic projects or artists.
+SIM Residency does not have a funding body and we are unfortunately unable to offer scholarships or stipends.
+It is advised that artist seek funding in their own countries since most Icelandic funding is especially for Icelandic projects or artists.

-For their stay in Reykjavik, each artist receives a SIM Card which grants access to most major art galleries and museums in Iceland and gives discounts at multiple stores and visual art utilities.
+For their stay in Reykjavik, each artist receives a SIM Guest artist card which grants free access to most major art galleries and museums in Iceland, as well as giving discounts at multiple stores and visual arts suppliers.